Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 ---------------

-You will need a phillips screwdriver, something to dismantle wires (knife or cable stripper), and a tape measure.
+You will need a phillips screwdriver, something to dismantle wires (knife or cable stripper) and a tape measure.
 Allow some extra time to build the kit.

 First Step
 ----------

 Check if everything was delivered correctly.
-After that you can remove the protective foil of the front and back of the front panel (white) and the perforated board (black).
+Remove the protective foil of the front and back of the front panel (white) and the perforated board (black).